 To make it easier to find a particular film stock, they’re listed in alphabetical order below.
 To see the reviews as they were written in chronological order, you can head over to this page here.

 The shoot all the films photo essays

-As well as the reviews, I also write a couple of photo essays showing the results I get from each film and a few accompanying thoughts.
+As well as the reviews, I also write photo essays showing the results I get from each film and a few accompanying thoughts.
 The number of posts and the topics vary with each film.

 Some of these are informational, some are motivational, and some are personal travelogues or similar.
 But whatever they are, they aren’t all about me.

 While I’m no expert and am likely not the best photographer whose work you’ll see today, I try to ensure these posts have at least something you can take away and apply into shooting the films yourself.

 The number of essays will only grow as I get more films shot, so dig in today while this chronologically-ordered section is the smallest it will ever be.